 A future in aviation

 The current demand for graduates of this program is very high.
 Since the average age of Canadian commercial pilots is 57, the demand will continue to grow.
-In 2017 Boeing predicts that over the next 20 years the North American aviation industry will require an additional 117,000 trained pilots.
+Boeing's 2018 Pilot and Technician Outlook report predicts that 790 000 pilots will be needed around the world over the next 20 years.
 Alumni have gone on to fly with Air Canada, Cathay Pacific, Japan Airlines, KLM, WestJet and even the Canadian Forces Snowbirds.

 Aviation offers many career opportunities: